-You may be familiar with Dr. Larry Wilson's "Diet for Rapid Development".
-Dr. Wilson's diet emphasizes nutrient-rich, fast-cooked vegetables and animal fats; a little bit of purple starch containing special nutrients; and sufficient animal proteins and red meat, but not so much as to overload iron.
+Dr. Larry Wilson recommends the "Diet for Rapid Development".
+Dr. Wilson's Diet for Rapid Development emphasizes nutrient-rich, fast-cooked vegetables and animal fats; a little bit of purple starch containing special nutrients; and sufficient animal proteins and red meat, but not so much as to overload iron.

 Those following the Root Cause Protocol may recognize why such a diet promotes outstanding energy-making.
 Indeed, Dr. Wilson's diet resembles an organic, ancestral, whole foods diet.
 And, Dr. Wilson's diet includes specific foods and amounts of those foods to provide plenty of retinol-A, copper, magnesium, and other much-needed nutrients; but without excess iron.